bubbl/SimpleGoogleAlarmClock/README.md

 or to run it in background:
 <code>> nohup python wakeup.py &</code>
 * To add alarm at specific time/date, just head to Google Calendar and create an Event with phrase **wake** in the title.
 The phrase can be easily changed in the config file.

+#### The Config file

+The Python code doesn't contain any authentication data.
+I’ve decided to move it to a separate file, as I believe it’s easier for the user to set the variables in a separate place, where no code could be accidentally altered or deleted.
+The program gets the configuration thanks to ConfigParser that reads the configuration file and passes the variables to the program:

+    global email, password, q, mp3_path
+    parser = SafeConfigParser()
+    parser.read('wakeup.cfg')

+    email = parser.get('credentials', 'email')
+    password = parser.get('credentials', 'password')
+    q = parser.get('alarm', 'query')
+    mp3_path = parser.get('alarm', 'mp3_path')

+The file is has a structure similar to what you would find on Microsoft Windows INI files.
+The configuration file consists of sections, led by a [section] header and followed by name = value entries.
+My config file consists of two sections (just my personal preference) one for credentials and the other for event query and mp3 path:

+    [credentials]
+    email = you@gmail.com
+    password = ***

+    [alarm]
+    query = wake
+    mp3_path = /path/to/your/mp3/files/